 “And the earth.”
 There seems to be much evidence for a much younger universe (and earth) than secular scientists believe.
 The Universe could be even in the range of thousands of years old, not billions or even millions.

-However, we do think that it makes the most sense that there is a gap between Genesis 1:1 and 1:3, in which the world becomes without form and void, or, as the Hebrew says, tohu va bohu.
+However, it seems to make the most sense that there is a gap between Genesis 1:1 and 1:3, in which the world becomes without form and void, or, as the Hebrew says, tohu va bohu.
 E. W. Bullinger in The Companion Bible does a good job in showing that the world “became” without form and void.

 Also, it is very important to take into account that Isaiah 45:18 says God did not create the world tohu.
 If He did not create it that way, and it became that way, then something happened to make it so.
-We believe that “something” was the rebellion of Satan (Isa.
+There is some evidence that “something” was the rebellion of Satan (Isa.
 14; Ezek.
 28).
 In Genesis 3, Satan is already against God.
-If Satan did not fall between Genesis 1:1 and 1:2, and there is a 6 day creation as many now teach, then he had to fall while Adam and Eve were in the Garden.
+If Satan did not fall between Genesis 1:1 and 1:2, and there is a 6-day creation as many now teach, then he had to fall while Adam and Eve were in the Garden.
 That seems untenable.
 It seems it would have taken many years for the pride to so build in Satan’s heart that he would consider rebelling against God, and even more years for him to convince a third of the angels to join him.

 Taking all the evidence together, a very likely possibility of what happened is that there was the time of Genesis 1:1 when God created the universe and the angels.
 We do not know exactly how long ago that was, but even 20,000 years is long enough.
 Then pride grew in Satan’s heart and he convinced a third of God’s angels to join him in rebelling against God.
 There was a war in which the earth “became” without form and void, a time when God’s creation, which was not originally without form and void, became that way.
 Then God began to put things back in order by speaking order into the universe.